-A.15.
-Operating Conditions During Testing - PM and VE.
+- A.15.
+Operating Conditions During Testing PM and VE.
 Compliance testing during sootblowing and steady-state operation for particulate matter and visible emissions shall be conducted at least once annually, if liquid fuel is fired for more than 400 hours.
 A visible emissions test shall be conducted during one run of each particulate matter test.
-The owner or operator shall conduct testing while operating under one of the following methods of operation (representative of normal operation to achieve the facility's target SO2 emission rate of 1.1 lb/mmBtu):

-- a.
+Testing shall be conducted as follows: - a.
 When Burning 100% Fuel Oil.
-Particulate matter and visible emissions tests during sootblowing and steady-state operation shall be performed on such emissions unit while firing solely fuel oil of approximately 1% sulfur by weight (stoichiometrically representative of sulfur dioxide emissions of the target SO2 emission rate of 1.1 lb/mmBtu), except that such test shall not be required to be performed during any year that testing is performed in accordance with specific condition A.15.b. - b.
+Particulate matter and visible emissions tests during sootblowing and steady-state operation shall be performed on such emissions unit while firing solely fuel oil of less than or equal to 2.5% sulfur by weight (stoichiometrically representative of sulfur dioxide emissions of the SO2 emission limit of 2.75 lb/mmBtu), except that such test shall not be required to be performed during any year that testing is performed in accordance with specific condition A.15.b. - b.
 When Burning Fuel Oil While Co-firing With Natural Gas.
-Particulate matter and visible emissions tests during sootblowing and steady-state operation shall be performed on such emissions unit while co-firing oil with the appropriate proportion of natural gas required to maintain SO2 emissions between 90 to 100% of the target SO2 emission rate of 1.1 lb/mmBtu heat input (corresponding to 1.0 and 1.1 lb/mmBtu heat input).
+Particulate matter and visible emissions tests during sootblowing and steady-state operation shall be performed on such emissions unit while co-firing oil with the appropriate proportion of natural gas required to maintain SO2 emissions below the emission limit of 2.75 lb/mmBtu heat input.